DakshataBhende/cyart-vapt-team/README.md

 ## Overview
 This repository documents a comprehensive **Week 3 Advanced VAPT practical** focusing on vulnerability discovery, exploitation, post-exploitation evidence collection, and professional reporting.
 The project follows industry-aligned methodologies and was performed in a controlled lab environment using intentionally vulnerable systems.

-All activities were conducted for **educational and ethical learning purposes only**.

 ---

 ## Lab Environment